dbanalyticsco/dbanalytics.co/content/posts/my-first-post.md

 ---
-title: "My First Post"
+title: "Testing out Hugo and Netlify"
 date: 2018-11-08T08:46:14Z
-draft: true
+draft: false
 ---

 There should be some content here.